citp/privacy-policy-historical/e/ez/ezt/eztalks.com.md

  **Information We Collect:**

-When you register for a EZTalks product, we will need to collect personal information such as first name, surname, street address, email address, telephone number, and when applicable, credit card information.
+When you register for a EZTalks product, we will need to collect personal information such as first name, surname, street address, email address, telephone number.
 We collect personal information for a variety of reasons, such as processing your order, providing you with a newsletter subscription, personalizing your experience, or in connection with a job application, surveys or as feedback etc. Information is collected during the use of some of our products as needed to provide the service.
 We use common Internet technologies, such as cookies and web beacons, to keep track of interactions with our sites and services.

  **How We Use Your Information:**